TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_lwip_cpsw.md

 <tr>
     <td>Enable Packet Pool Allocation
     <td>TI Networking / Enet (CPSW)
     <td>Flag to enable packet buffer memory allocation from enet utils library.
-It should be disabled to avoid utils memory wastage, in case application allots packet via other mechanism.
+In case the application allots packet memory via other mechanism, This should be disabled to avoid utils memory wastage.
     <td>Default is true.
 If enabled size of pkt pool size depends on 'Large Pool Packet Size', 'Large Pool Packet Count', 'Medium Pool Packet Size', 'Medium Pool Packet Count', 'Small Pool Packet Size' and 'Small Pool Packet Count'.
 EnetMem_allocEthPkt API uses this memory to allocate the DMA Ethernet packet.
 </tr>

 <tr>
     <td>Only Enable Packet Info Allocation
     <td>TI Networking / Enet (CPSW)
-    <td>Flag to allocate only the DMA Packet Info structures, this does not include the buffer memory.
-This is useful when the buffer memory is internally allocated by the application.
-(Ex- Lwip pools)
+    <td>Flag to enable packet buffer memory allocation from enet utils library.
+In case the application allots packet via other mechanism, This should be disabled to avoid utils memory wastage.
     <td>Default is true.
 If enabled "PktInfoMem Only Count" determines the number of additional DMA Packet Info structures allocated.
 EnetMem_allocEthPktInfoMem uses this memory to allocate empty DMA Packet Info structures.
 </tr>